rfmae/romanfaeh.com/src/data/blog/2026/how-genai-systems-actually-work.md

 ## Context paths and action paths

-One of the most useful ways to think about these systems is to separate two paths: the path that shapes the model’s context, and the path that turns model output into system effects.
+One of the most useful ways to think about these systems is to separate two paths: the path that shapes the model’s context, and the path that turns model output into real-world consequence.

 ![Security-Relevant Anatomy of a GenAI System](@/assets/images/2026/how-ai-systems-actually-work/security-relevant-anatomy.png)